Rates and guidelines

 Anthology and quotation rates

-The Society of Authors’ Literary Estates department applies a set scale of charges and guidelines for internal purposes but these do not constitute recommended rates and all copyright owners are entitled to levy permission fees at their discretion.
+The Society of Authors’ Estates department applies a set scale of charges and guidelines for internal purposes but these do not constitute recommended rates and all copyright owners are entitled to levy permission fees at their discretion.

 - Download the Society’s Anthology and quotation rates

 Rates for author appearances at schools, libraries, colleges and festivals

 For longer engagements, such as a residency for a week or a month, authors may wish to base their fee, pro rata, on the annual salary they would expect to earn.
 For general advice on fees and guidelines, the following are available:

 - Guidelines for Authors Talking in Universities

 - Guidelines for Organisers of Literary Festivals Commissioning Writers

 - Guidelines for Schools Organising an Author Visit